 - The POSTTEXT group describes the tumor after the patient has had treatment such as neoadjuvant chemotherapy.

-The liver is divided into four sections.
+The liver is divided into four sections for the two grouping systems.
 The PRETEXT and POSTTEXT groups depend on which sections of the liver have cancer.
 There are four PRETEXT and POSTTEXT groups.

 PRETEXT and POSTTEXT group I